William Trench, 5th Earl of Clancarty

-Background

-Richard Le Poer Trench, William Trench's great-grandfather, was granted the hereditary title of Marquess of Heusden for his service as a Dutch diplomat.
-William's status as the Earl of Clancarty was inherited from the First Earl of Clancarty, who was a prominent member of the Irish House of Commons and later the House of Lords.
+Family history

-William inherited his status as a peer of the House of Lords and as a nobleman of the Dutch nobility from his father, Richard Trench.
-The Trench lineage on England began with Frederic de la Trenche, a man who emigrated to Northumberland, England from the Spanish Netherlands around 1575.
+The Trench lineage on England began with Frederic de la Trenche, who emigrated to Northumberland, England from the Spanish Netherlands in around 1575.
 Frederic de la Trenche's grandson, Frederic Trench, emigrated to Ireland from England in 1631.

+Lord Clancarty's great-grandfather, Richard Trench, 2nd Earl of Clancarty, was granted the hereditary title of Marquess of Heusden for his service as a Dutch diplomat.
+The 2nd Earl's father, William Trench, 1st Earl of Clancarty, was a prominent member of the Irish House of Commons and later the House of Lords.

-Early life
+Early life and education

-He was born on 29 December 1868, the son of Richard Trench and Adeliza Hervey.
-He used the courtesy title Viscount Dunlo, and was educated at Eton College before serving as a 2nd lieutenant in the 4th Battalion of the King's Shropshire Light Infantry (Royal Herefordshire Militia).
+Lord Clancarty was born on 29 December 1868, the elder son of Richard Trench, 4th Earl of Clancarty and Adeliza Hervey.
+He used the courtesy title Viscount Dunlo after 1872, when his father succeeded as 4th Earl.
+He succeeded to the earldom and other titles in 1891 upon the death of his father.

+Clancarty was educated at Eton College before serving as a Second Lieutenant in the 4th Battalion of the King's Shropshire Light Infantry (Royal Herefordshire Militia).

 1889–1891 and the cause célèbre

-Dunlo married in 1889, and succeeded his father as the 5th Earl of Clancarty in 1891.
+Dunlo married in 1889 and succeeded his father as the 5th Earl of Clancarty in 1891.
 The period between those events saw his father, who strongly objected to the marriage, try to undermine it, and place as much as possible of the family estate beyond Dunlo as heir.
 His initial step was to order Dunlo, who was still under the age of majority of 21, to travel to Australia.

 A petition for divorce was argued in court in 1890, on behalf of Dunlo, before Sir James Hannen.
-It was based on an affidavit signed in Australia by Dunlo, who later claimed he had signed it without understanding its implications, and named Isidor(e) Emanuel Wertheimer in alleged adultery with his wife Belle, now Lady Dunlo, in London.
+It was based on an affidavit signed in Australia by Dunlo, who later claimed he had signed it without understanding its implications, and named Isidor(e) Emanuel Wertheimer in alleged adultery with his wife Belle Bilton, now Lady Dunlo, in London.
 It became a cause célèbre.
 The jury found that no misconduct of Lady Dunlo with Wertheimer had been proved; and she was given a highly-paid role in a burlesque Venus by the impresario Augustus Harris.

 Later life

-Trench had also served in the positions of deputy lieutenant and justice of the peace of County Galway.
-Trench as Earl of Clancarty ran into financial troubles, and in 1904 sold the family property at Ballinasloe, County Galway.
+Lord Clancarty also served in the positions of deputy lieutenant and justice of the peace of County Galway.
+Lord Clancarty ran into financial troubles and in 1904 sold the family property at Ballinasloe, County Galway.
+He was declared bankrupt in 1910.

-He went bankrupt in 1910, dying in 1929.
-He was buried in the Clancarty family vault in Highgate Cemetery.

-Family
+Marriages and children

-Trench, then known as Viscount Dunlo, married Belle Bilton on 10 July 1889.
+Clancarty, then known as Viscount Dunlo, married Belle Bilton on 10 July 1889.
 She was a well-paid music hall performer with the real name of Isabel Maude Penrice Bilton, daughter of John George Bilton, a sergeant in the Royal Engineers.
 She died on 31 December 1906.
+They had five children: